thunderrabbit/poppopchaos/README.md

 ** Make sure it all works as before
 *** e.g. https://bcn.robnugen.com/api/vr1/get_bubbles/ shows 3 bubbles of JSON data
 *** and the click bubble POST works as well
+**** realize I am not just updating bubbles like updating users, but am validating the update
+**** by looking at the DB first.
+Need to figure out a way to do this or just trust the JS
+**** for now to get something build and then reinforce it later.

 * FRONTEND, after backend is working and we don't need any Slim code from here ** Make an empty git repo Pop Pop Chaos Monolith on GH